apache/incubator-devlake-website/docs/UserManuals/TeamConfiguration.md

 2. Please replace the 127.0.0.1:8080 in the text with the actual ip and port.

 ## Step 1 - Construct the teams table.
 a.
-Api request example, you can generate sample data.
+API request example, you can generate sample data.

     i.
 GET request: http://127.0.0.1:8080/plugins/org/teams.csv?fake_data=true (put into the browser can download the corresponding csv file)